Pisaru/romai/README.md

 ## Interpretation (summary)

-* AI-based 2D pose estimation demonstrated **excellent repeatability** and **acceptable agreement** with the universal goniometer, supporting its potential utility as a clinical adjunct tool.
+* AI-based 2D pose estimation (ROMAI) demonstrated **excellent repeatability** and **acceptable agreement** with the universal goniometer, supporting its potential as a clinical adjunct for shoulder ROM assessment.
-* IMU-based motion capture exhibited notable discrepancies in this study, likely related to sensor placement and calibration.
+* Under the tested conditions, commercial IMU motion-capture showed notable discrepancies relative to the goniometer, likely reflecting calibration and placement sensitivity.
-* Bland–Altman LoA (~±10–12°) suggests caution for single-subject clinical decision-making near diagnostic thresholds; apply SEM/MDC for interpretation of individual changes.
+* Bland–Altman LoA (~±10–12°) indicate suitability for group-level analysis and monitoring; for individual clinical decisions, apply SEM/MDC thresholds.

 ## System Architecture